-What is the Disclaimer?
+What is the Disclosure?

-"Paid for by [major donor committee's name]" is the basic disclaimer on most campaign communications.
-The disclaimer is required on the following:
+"Ad paid for by [committee's name]" is the basic disclaimer disclosure on most campaign communications.
+The disclaimer disclosure is required on campaign communications, including the following:

-- Mass Mailings, including emails
+- · Mailings, including emails

-- Paid telephone calls
+- · Paid telephone calls

 - Radio ads

 - Television and video ads

 - Electronic media ads, including audio only ads

 - Newspaper ads

 - Billboards

 - Yard signs

 - Door hangers

 - Flyers

-How Must the Disclaimer Appear?
+How Must the Disclosure Appear?

-Disclaimers on political ads must be shown clearly clear and conspicuous so as to be they may be easily understood by the public.
-Written disclaimers must be printed clearly and legibly.
-Spoken disclaimers must be clearly audible and intelligible.
-Disclaimers must also be written or spoken in the same language used in the advertisement.
-Specific requirements for color contrast, print font size, placement location, and time appearing on screen are provided on the following chart.
+Disclaimers Disclosures on political ads must be shown clearly so they may be easily understood by the public.
+Written disclaimers disclosures must be printed clearly and legibly.
+Spoken disclaimers disclosures must be clearly audible and intelligible, and spoken in a pitch and tone substantially similar to the rest of the advertisement.
+Disclaimers Disclosures must also be written or spoken in the same language used in the advertisement.
+Specific requirements for color contrast, print font size, placement location, and time appearing on screen are provided on the following chart disclosure charts in this chapter.

-The address of the major donor must appear on printed mass mailings; on all other communications only the name of the major donor is required after the words "paid for by."
+The address of the major donor must appear on printed mass mailings; on all other communications only the name of the major donor is required after the words "Ad paid for by."